-For some, using emojis in their marketing strategy will make their toes curl in their shoes and the hair on their arms stand on end.
-But integrating emojis into your campaign doesn’t have to be cringe-worthy or unprofessional.
+For some, using emoji in their marketing strategy will make their toes curl in their shoes and the hair on their arms stand on end.
+But integrating emoji into your marketing campaign doesn’t have to be cringe-worthy or unprofessional.

-Our marketing team have put their heads together to develop our top tips for using emojis in your marketing campaign.
+Our marketing team have put their heads together to develop our top tips for the best ways of using emoji in your social media marketing campaign.

 When you think about using them in your post (particularly if you offer serious services), ask yourself should I use an emoji here?
 Or is there a way that I could make my message come across as more trustworthy but still approachable?

-Once you’ve started using emojis in your social posts, you need to carefully toe the line and ensure that you don’t begin to overuse them.
+Once you’ve started using emoji in your social posts, you need to carefully toe the line and ensure that you don’t begin to overuse them in your marketing.

-Overusing them can start to cause your copy to be convoluted and complicated for users to understand.
-Using too many emojis can make your copy look forced and irritating to read, and hard understand what you are saying.
+Using too many emoji can also make your copy look forced and irritating to read, and hard understand what you are saying.

-Sometimes emojis can be considered their own language, with seemingly simple icons having multiple meanings.
+Emoji have a language all of their own.
+Sometimes, seemingly simple icons can have multiple meanings.
 Such as the peach emoji (🍑), which could mean fitness, fruit, butt, peachy and many more.

-Where you might be posting it innocently to someone else, it could be interpreted as something else.
-Not knowing the other meanings of the emojis could make your business come across as out of touch or inappropriate.
+Where you might be posting it innocently, it could be interpreted as something else entirely!
+Not knowing the various meanings of the emojis could make your business come across as out of touch or inappropriate.

-It’s easy to find out the meanings of different emojis; if you aren’t sure, Emojipedia will save you the embarrassment of picking the wrong one that has a double meaning.
+It’s easy to find out the meanings of different emoji; if you aren’t sure, Emojipedia will save you the embarrassment of picking the wrong one that has a double meaning.

-Emojis can be a powerful tool for engaging with your audience.
+Emoji can be a powerful marketing tool for engaging with your audience.
 For example, after picking out the perfect emoji for your post, you can use them to break up large blocks of text.

-With this in mind, you can use emojis to grab users’ attention at the start of your post or use them to highlight where a link is in your post that you want them to click.
+With this in mind, you can use emoji to grab users’ attention at the start of your marketing post or use them to highlight where a link is in your post that you want them to click.

-You should think of emojis as an extension of how you would normally talk.
-So, the amount of emojis you use shouldn’t come across as forced – or that you’ve added an emoji for the sake of adding an emoji.
+You should think of emoji as an extension of how you would normally talk.
+So, the amount of emojicons you use shouldn’t come across as forced – or that you’ve added an emoji for the sake of it.

 Think of how you would add emotion to what you are saying.
 For example, if you are happy, you’d smile.
 Emojis will help you translate this into text and give your post more personality.
-This shouldn’t feel forced, so only add in emojis where it’s necessary.
+This shouldn’t feel forced, so only add in an emoji where it’s necessary.